-In addition, inception impact assessments for the regulatory measures on the review of ecodesign and energy labelling requirements for this product group were published on 26 January 2018 for feedback until 23 February 2018.
-In total 17 comments were received for the ecodesign measure and 16 for the energy labelling measure.
+In addition, inception impact assessments for the regulatory measures on the review of ecodesign and energy labelling requirements for this product group were published on 26 January 2018 for feedback by 23 February 2018.
+In total, 17 comments were received for the ecodesign measure and 16 for the energy labelling measure.

-In general, all stakeholders are in favour of Ecodesign and Energy labelling requirements for lighting products.
-The submitted feedback commented amongst others on the strictness of Ecodesign requirements, the quality of light, the blue light content and requirements that would make light sources easily replaceable//repairable in containing products
+In general, all stakeholders are in favour of ecodesign and energy labelling requirements for lighting products.
+The feedback commented among other things on the strictness of ecodesign requirements, the quality of light, the blue light content and requirements that would make light sources easily replaceable//repairable in products that contain light sources (so-called 'containing products').